amyavari/iran-sms-laravel/docs/providers_note_en.md

 - This provider does not offer a dedicated API for sending OTP messages.
 Use the pattern-based method instead.
 - This provider doesn't support sending pattern to multiple phones at once.
 - Pattern variables must be passed as key-value pairs.

+## Sahar SMS

+- This provider supports a dedicated web service for sending OTP messages with highest priority delivery.
+- This provider supports pattern-based messages through templates with up to 5 tokens.
+- This provider doesn't support sending pattern to multiple phones at once.
+- Pattern variables must be passed as key-value pairs.
+- Text messages are sent through the OTP endpoint for better delivery reliability.